Winners and losers from the first presidential debate

 FACE MASKS — Only Jill Biden bothered to don one.

-OBAMACARE — Trump and Biden both said they could do it better.
+OBAMACARE — Mr. Trump and Mr. Biden both said they could do it better.

 Sign up for Daily Newsletters